Beakerboy/MS-CFB/README.md

 ```

 ## Tests
 The tests directory contains examples of how the classes can be used within other projects.
-There are also complete functional tests the include full working examples of creating the OLE file from CLI or using the module's objects.
+There are also complete functional tests that include full working examples of creating the OLE file from CLI or using the module's objects.

 ## Contributing
 Contributions are welcome.
 Please ensure new features include unit tests to maintain 100% coverage.
 All code must adhere to the [PEP8 Standards](https://peps.python.org/pep-0008/) for both formatting and naming.
 Method signatures must be fully annotated.